larryhastings/big/README.md

 that contain `s`.
 (Filters out lines that don't contain `s`.)

-If `invert` is true, returns the opposite-- filters out lines that contain `s`.
+If `invert` is true, returns the opposite--filters out lines that contain `s`.

 For more information, see the deep-dive on
 [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)